A Statistical Recurrent Stochastic Volatility Model for Stock Markets: The SR-SV model

 There are at least two approaches to modeling time series data.
 One approach is to represent time effects {\it explicitly} via some simple function, often a linear function, of the lagged values of the time series.
 This is the mainstream time series data analysis approach in the statistics literature with the well-known models such as AR or ARMA.
 The alternative approach is to represent time effects {\it implicitly} via latent variables, which are designed to store the memory of the dynamics in the data.
-These latent variables, also called hidden states, are updated in a recurrent manner using the information carried over by their values from the previous time steps and the information from the data at the current time step.
-Recurrent neural networks (RNN), belong to the second category, were first developed in cognitive science and successfully used in computer science.
-Another class of models that represent time implicitly is state space models, which are widely used in econometrics and statistics.
+These latent variables, also called hidden states, are updated in a recurrent and deterministic manner using the information carried over by their values from the previous time steps and the information from the data at the current time step.
+Recurrent neural networks (RNN), belong to the second category, were first developed in cognitive science and successfully used in computer science and other fields.
+Another class of models that represent time implicitly is state space models, albeit the recurrent update is stochastic, which are widely used in econometrics and statistics.
 The SV model discussed in Section \ref{sec:SVmodel} is an example of state space models.